 Summary and Conclusions

-The reduction in sludge generation has been accomplished by the micronutrients in BIOLOGIC® SR2 stimulating biological treatment of incoming suspended solids and soluble BOD.
+The sludge reduction has been accomplished by the micronutrients in BIOLOGIC® SR2 stimulating biological treatment of incoming suspended solids and soluble BOD.
 The BIOLOGIC® SR2 product provides micronutrients that are not normally present in the wastewater.